 White Chocolate Lime Cookies

-Preheat oven to 350 degrees F. Line two large baking sheets with parchment or lightly grease.
+- Preheat oven to 350˚F. Line two large baking sheets with parchment or lightly grease.

-In a large bowl, beat together butter, sugar, and brown sugar until just combined.
-Beat in eggs, one at a time.
-Mix in vanilla, lime juice, and zest.
+- In a large bowl, beat together butter, sugar, and brown sugar until smooth and creamy.
+Beat in the egg, then the lime zest and juice and vanilla extract.

-In a medium bowl, whisk together flour, baking soda, baking powder, and salt.
-Add to the wet ingredients just until combined.
+- In a medium bowl, whisk together flour, baking powder, baking soda, and salt.
+Add to the butter mixture just until combined.
 Gently fold in the chocolate chips.

-Form into 1 inch balls and place on prepared baking sheets 2 inches apart.
-Bake in preheated oven until set and the edges are beginning to turn golden, about 10 minutes.
-Let rest on pan 3-5 minutes before removing to wire rack to cool to room temperature.
+- Form the dough into 1 inch balls and place on prepared baking sheets 2 inches apart.
+Bake in preheated oven until set and the edges are beginning to turn golden, 10-12 minutes.
+Let rest on the pan for 5 minutes before removing to wire rack to cool to room temperature.